StratusLab/documentation/users-tutorial/src/main/markdown/01-intro-stratuslab-iaas.md

   * Better utilization of shared computing resources and
   * Possibility of federating resources with other clouds.

-StratusLab provides a couple mechanisms for accessing cloud resources: a command line interface written in portable python and web interfaces (for a subset of services).
-Developers can also use the Libcloud API, the StratusLab Python API, or the service REST APIs for programmatic access.
+StratusLab provides several ways to access the cloud resources including a command line client, web browser interfaces, and various APIs.

 ## Services